15 Things a Day by Sagar.

 02. FIVE Things I would like to have

 → Then make a list of five things you would like to have in your life.
-Again, they could be anything.
+Again, they could be physical or non-physical.
 You are free to choose anything that you really want.

 Let it be realistic for yourself though.
-You can get a private airplane or a trillion dollars too, if you ask for it and pursue it, however, if that is something YOU don't want, it needn't be in your list.
+For Example, you CAN get a private airplane or a trillion dollars too, if you ask for it and pursue it, however, if that is something YOU don't want, it needn't be in your list.
 Whether you can get it or not is not the question, the question is whether YOU want it or not.

 → You may repeat the topic, but not the actual thing.
 For example, one day, you may ask for a baby.
-The second day, don't repeat the same, but you may say, "I love the idea of buying a pram".
+The second day, don't repeat the same, but you may say, "I love the idea of buying a Remotely Controlled Car.".

-Note that these are the things you presently don't have in your life, but you would love to have them.
+Note that these are the things you presently don't have in your life, but you would like to have them.
 Each day, try to come up with a new list.
 If you're reminded of a sixth one, keep it pending for the next day.
-Do NOT justify them, because we are habituated to going into a negative mode while talking about the things we don't have.

 03. FIVE Things I LIKE